Perfect Comfort Food for a Cold Weather Vegetarian – Mushroom Goulash:

-It’s getting very wintery, instead of craving salads at lunchtime I want something warming!
-This is a very simple vegetarian version of beef goulash that I made a few years ago.
+It’s getting very wintery, instead of craving salads at lunchtime I want something warming like this spicy and simple mushroom goulash!
+This is a very easy vegetarian version of beef goulash that I made a few years ago.
 The original version didn’t have celery and tasted rather heavy.
 At the table was my friend Zoe who, apart from being a fabulous singer also has a wonderful sense of taste.
 She suggested adding celery – and so the next time I made it, that’s what I did.
-It really makes a difference as does having SOME kind of fresh tomato in the mix (even if it’s just one or two vine tomatoes, skinned and added to the passata.
+It really makes a difference as does having some kind of fresh tomato in the mix (even if it’s just one or two vine tomatoes, skinned and added to the passata).
 The mixture makes enough for two healthy portions but it will keep in the fridge for a couple of days.
 Traditional Goulash is a thick soup and if you want to eat it that way, just add a little extra water.

 Skin the tomatoes by immersing in a cup of boiling water for a minute so that the skins softens and slides off easily.
 Chop roughly and remove the pithy bit at the top.